Bleeding Gums in Miami: Causes, Treatment, and When to Call

 Bleeding gums are not always a dental emergency, but they should not be ignored.

-You should call a dentist promptly if gum bleeding is heavy, frequent, and painful, or accompanied by swelling, pus, fever, bad taste, loose teeth, or persistent bad breath that does not improve.
+You should call a dentist promptly if gum bleeding is heavy, frequent, painful, or accompanied by swelling, pus, fever, bad taste, loose teeth, or persistent bad breath.

-If your bleeding gums are connected with swelling, infection, or severe pain, our emergency dental care page explains when urgent help may be needed.
+If your bleeding gums are connected with swelling, infection, or severe pain, our Emergency Dentist Miami page explains when urgent help may be needed.

 How to Help Prevent Bleeding Gums at Home